yeshavlamor/yeshavlamor/README.md

 ## 💫 About Me
 🔭 I’m studying a Double Degree in Business and Computer Science at NTU, Singapore
 <br> 🌱 Currently exploring the realms of Machine Learning & AI
+<br> 🌍 Passionate about exploring the intersection of AI, data and sustainability

 ### 🌐 Socials